Updated April 19, 2023

-The majority of the companies that analyze their position conclude that they’re operating below the optimal market share.
-They’re not fully optimizing their production, or worse still, they have not built a unit of the most economical size.
-That is, they aren’t quite big enough to achieve distributional and/or promotional economies.
+Most companies that analyze their position conclude that they’re operating below the optimal market share.
+They’re not fully optimizing their production; worse still, they have not built a unit of the most economical size.
+They aren’t big enough to achieve distributional and/or promotional economies.
 They can’t attract the strongest talent and see a bigger market share to promise greater profits sans commensuration of the greater risk.

 Market share-increasing strategies should ideally meet several considerations i.e., whether (1) the primary market is stable, declining, or growing; (2) the product is highly differentiable or homogenous; (3) resources of the company are low or high compared to that of its competitors; and (4) there are several or only a few competitors and their effectiveness.

-This is one of the most effective strategies to increase market share for products.
-Product limitation, on the other hand, could be appropriate for growth in an emerging market.
+This is one of the most effective strategies to increase product market share.
+Product limitation, however, could be appropriate for growth in an emerging market.
 It, however, may not change the existing market share.
 Companies like Zenith, Xerox, Polaroid, Control Data, and others made their mark because they zeroed in on a better product.

 Innovation is often a risky and expensive strategy that requires a careful analysis of the market demands, astute timing, and large investment.

 This strategy can also be used to increase market shares in the business.
 Several leading companies target only the mass market and neglect the fringe ones.
-This is a major mistake, illustrated by some leading American car makers, who for years catered only to big automobiles, claiming that the small car segment was too small to yield profits.
-Volkswagen first filled the vacuum, and later by other Japanese and European companies pocketed huge profits.
+This is a major mistake, illustrated by some leading American car makers, who catered only to big automobiles for years, claiming that the small car segment was too small to yield profits.
+Volkswagen first filled the vacuum, and later other Japanese and European companies pocketed huge profits.

 It is a strategy that can help companies cover the market more exhaustively.
 Timex sold its watches from unconventional outlets like apparel and drugstores.
 These outlets refused to sell other low-priced watches, leaving Timex an open ground to score.
 Cosmetics major Avon achieved spectacular growth by reviving the neglected and dated channel of doorstep sales instead of battling for space in traditional retail chains.

 This is the final strategy for increasing your market shares.
 Consider “We’re no. 2, we try harder” by Avis or “Marlboro Man” by Philip Morris.
-Distinctive and clever branding and promotion—once established—could be hard to replicate.
-But too many organizations tend to emphasize more on innovative promotion when in reality, they should hunt for the real segment, product, or distribution innovation.
+Once established, distinctive and clever branding and promotion could be hard to replicate.
+But too many organizations tend to emphasize innovative promotion more when they should hunt for the real segment, product, or distribution innovation.
 Flashy promotions could have a hollow ring if unsupported by improvements to customer value.

 Market Share maintenance

-While evaluating their market position, many companies may find that they are already operating at an optimal level.
+While evaluating their market position, many companies may find that they are already operating optimally.
 The risk or cost to increase the share could negate the gains.
 On the other hand, a decline in the current market share may dent the profits.
 These companies focus more on maintaining their market shares.

 But these companies often find that maintaining their market share is as challenging as increasing it.
 Underdog competitors constantly bite into a stable company’s share by introducing new products, sniffing out new segments, trying new distribution forms, and launching new promotions.